apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 **Limitations:**
 - Chunking is only available for persisted topics.
-- Chunking is only available for the exclusive and failover subscription types.
 - Chunking cannot be enabled simultaneously with batching.

 #### Handle consecutive chunked messages with one ordered consumer